Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Experimentation and evaluation

 \subsubsection{Evaluation Metrics}

-Our goal is the discovery of a model which can express the behavior in the event log (fitness), does not allow for much additional behavior not seen in the event log (precision), and is not unnecessarily complex (simplicity).
-Furthermore, since we assume the user can filter the event log with respect to uninteresting events and trace variants and is therefore interested also in the control-flow of infrequent activities, we evaluate models with respect to how many activities from the event log have a corresponding transition in the Petri net (activity-coverage).
-Several approaches exists to measure model quality with respect to an event log.
+Several approaches exist to measure model quality with respect to an event log.
 In the following, we give a brief overview of the techniques applied in the context of this evaluation.

-The eST-Miner evaluates places locally, and does not aim to simply maximize the number of perfectly replayable traces but rather to discover patterns with high support over the whole event log, as illustrated by the motivational example in Figure~\ref{fig:exampleNoiseFiltering}.
-Therefore, we use alignments to compute fitness to measure how well the behavior in the log is represented by the model.
+We use alignment-based fitness to measure how well the behavior in the log is represented by the model.
 Alignments take an event log and compute the minimal number of insertions and deletions needed to make the traces fitting with respect to a given model, then normalize this value using the worst-case edit distance.
 Consider the example Petri net in Figure~\ref{fig:qmetricsexample} and the trace \Trace{\sactivity, a, b, c,\eactivity}.
 This trace can be aligned to the Petri net by, for example, removing $b$ and $c$ or by removing $a$.
 Removing $a$ needs $1$ edit operation, which is the optimum in this case.
 The worst-case edit distance would require us to remove every activity from the trace ($5$) and insert an activity for every transition that needs to be fired to obtain the shortest path through the model ($3$).
 This results in an alignment-based fitness of $1-\frac{1}{5+3}$ for the example trace.
-For details, we refer the reader to (\cite{alignments}).
+For details, we refer the reader to \cite{alignments}.